luizaugustoliveira/RAG-Chatbot/README.md

 # RAG Chatbot

-A sophisticated Retrieval-Augmented Generation (RAG) chatbot application built with Streamlit and LangChain.
+A Retrieval-Augmented Generation (RAG) chatbot application built with Streamlit and LangChain.
 This application allows users to upload PDF documents and ask questions about their content using AI-powered responses.

 ## Features